 Introduction

 The conclusion of a game session derives from a series of decisions and actions made throughout the game.
 In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience may be useful for understanding the achieved results.
 A game flow analysis might be fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
 Without this type of analysis, the player would be required to play the game again and make different decisions to intuitively guess which ones were not adequate to the situation.
-However, depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and try new solutions.
+However, depending on the game dynamics and complexity, reproducing the same state can be unviable, making it difficult to replay and try new solutions.

-This game flow analysis deserve particular attention for serious games (ABT, 1987), which are games used for purposes other than entertainment while still providing pleasure.
-Serious games have been used for aiding students to learn and understand concepts taught in classrooms (BAKER; NAVARRO; VAN DER HOEK, 2003; NAVARRO, 2006) due to their stimulating curiosity characteristic and for providing motivation for learning (PRENSKY, 2001).
+This game flow analysis deserves particular attention for serious games (ABT, 1987), which are games used for purposes other than entertainment while still providing pleasure.
+Serious games have been used for aiding students to learn and understand concepts taught in classrooms (BAKER; NAVARRO; VAN DER HOEK, 2003; NAVARRO, 2006) due to their characteristic of stimulating curiosity and for providing motivation for learning (PRENSKY, 2001).
 Understanding the educational results obtained in a serious game is important to assimilate the knowledge and concepts passed in the game.
 In addition, examining the game flow allows for the identification of good and bad attitudes made by the player or by game developers.
 This knowledge can be used in future game sessions to avoid making the same mistakes or even to adjust gameplay features.

-Neural studies about the learning capability of human brain (CHIALVO; BAK, 1999; CLARK, 1950) state that the process of learning by correcting past mistakes is efficient and, consequently, desirable for the learning process.
+Additionally, neural studies about the learning capability of human brain (CHIALVO; BAK, 1999; CLARK, 1950) state that the process of learning by correcting past mistakes is efficient and, consequently, desirable for the learning process.
 This process increases the human ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
 Nevertheless, in order to correct mistakes, it is fundamental to know which mistakes occurred.

-As previously presented at Chapter 2, traditional games are limited in terms of analysis from the obtained results and as such, might compromise the player’s understanding of the story development throughout the game.
-Watching the game unfold again for a second time by a replay or looking at the statistical graphs might not be enough to understand the reasons that affected the outcome, or how something happened the way it did and not the way it was expected to.
+As previously presented at Chapter 2, traditional games are limited in terms of analysis from the obtained results and, as such, might compromise the player’s ability to figure out the effects caused by the actions taken during a game session.
+Watching the game unfold again, through a replay feature, or looking at statistical graphs might not be enough to understand the reasons that affected the outcome, or how something happened the way it did and not the way it was expected to.
 For example, why did the player lost his vastly superior army to the enemy’s inferior forces?
 Was it due to the terrain disadvantages?
 Or was it because of a previously casted spell on the enemy’s armies that tipped in his favor?
 Such questions are common to arise and sometimes their influences are not apparent to the player.
-Or even if they were identified, analyzing it in more details might provide useful insights for future occasions.
+Nevertheless, even if they were identified, analyzing them in more details might provide useful insights for future occasions.